Ordnance QF 95 mm howitzer

 The Ordnance QF 95-mm howitzer was a British howitzer built in two versions during the Second World War.
 The tank howitzer version was accepted for service use, but the infantry version was not.

 Design and development

+Tank howitzer

 The Ordnance QF 95-mm tank howitzer was designed to be fitted to some later British tanks so they could lay smoke screens or fire HE or HEAT/Hollow Charge shell against concrete targets like pillboxes in the "close support" of infantry.
 A HESH round may have been issued after World War II.
-The 95mm howitzer used fixed ammunition with a 25 lb projectile, rather than separate charge and round common for artillery howitzers.
+The 95 mm howitzer used fixed ammunition with a 25 lb projectile, rather than separate charge and round common for artillery howitzers.
 The tank howitzer was used to arm the Churchill Mark V and VIII, the Cromwell VI & VIII and the Centaur IV tanks.